danielstegink/HollowKnight.CharmPatch/README.md

 Mighty Arts - Fragile/Unbreakable Strength increases the damage dealt by Nail Arts.

-Quick Slash reduces the charge time of Nail Arts.
+Quick Arts - Quick Slash reduces the charge time of Nail Arts.

 ## Integrations with other mods